News

 What the Future Holds for Afghanistan

 To add to that, the 27-year-old reasoned that Afghanistan had not played a lot of T20Is before coming into the coveted Asian tournament.
-The tri-series which they played before the mega-event was the only base for the team to have some match-practice under their belt.
+The tri-series, which they played before the mega-event, was the only base for the team to have some match practice under their belt.
 But for the Afghan skipper, staying competitive and having the right approach is paramount.

 “It is not like we did not play competitive cricket in Asia Cup.
 For us, every game is competitive.
 We are not here just to have fun, enjoy, and then go back.
 We have a target, and the target is how we are going to be a perfect and balanced side for the next World Cup.
-If we win now, and we don’t win in the World Cup, for me, that’s more upsetting”, concluded Rashid.
+If we win now, and we don’t win in the World Cup, for me, that’s more upsetting”, concluded Rashid Khan.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.